EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 2(j).
 Grouping

-Let us now move on to the second major and awesome feature of R `data.table`: grouping using `by`.
+Now let's move on to the second key feature of `data.table`: grouping with by.

-In base `R`, grouping is achieved by using the `aggregate()` function.
-This basic syntax can be a bit cumbersome and hard to remember
+In base `R`, grouping data is typically done with the `aggregate()` function.
+While functional, the syntax can be a bit clunky and difficult to recall.
+Fortunately, `data.table` offers a more streamlined approach with the by argument inside square brackets.

-While not sacrificing any functionality, we can use the `by` argument within square brackets.
-For example, in `penguins` data, we can use these functions to find out how to get the mean body mass for either sex.
-Since we want to see the body mass by sex, set `by = sex` inside the square brackets
+For example, in the `penguins` dataset, we can easily calculate the mean body mass for each sex using `data.table`.
+To do this, we would set `by = sex` within the square brackets to group the data by sex and calculate the mean body mass for each group.
+This method is simpler and more intuitive, making it much easier to work with grouped data.
 ```
 # Mean body mass in grams by 'sex'
 penguins_dt[, .(mean_bodymass=mean(body_mass_g)), by=sex]